 Acme Limited transfers shares worth \$10,000 to a trust to hold for their employee, Bob.
-Bob receives the shares 3 years after they are transferred to the trust as long as he is not dismissed for serious misconduct in this time.
-Bob will still be entitled to the shares if he ceases employment with 3 years as long as the employment is not ceased due to serious misconduct, so the share scheme taxing date is the date the shares are transferred to the trust as there is little risk that Bob will lose his entitlement to the shares.
+Bob receives the shares 3 years after they are transferred to the trust if he is not dismissed for serious misconduct in this time.
+Bob will still be entitled to the shares if he ceases employment with 3 years if the employment is not ceased due to serious misconduct, so the share scheme taxing date is the date the shares are transferred to the trust as there is little risk that Bob will lose his entitlement to the shares.